Grumman E-1 Tracer: Radar

-The Tracer was fitted with the Hazeltine AN/APS-82 in its radome and fuselage.
-The radar featured an Airborne Moving Target Indicator, which compares the video of one pulse time to the next in reflected radar energy to distinguish a flying aircraft from the clutter produced by wave action at the ocean's surface.
+The Tracer was fitted with the Hazeltine AN/APS-82 in its radome and fuselage, a substantial upgrade to its predecessor the AN/APS-20.
+The AN/APS-82 featured an airborne moving target indicator (AMTI), which compares the video of one pulse time to the next in reflected radar energy to distinguish a flying aircraft from the clutter produced by wave action at the ocean's surface.
 The energy reflected from an aircraft changes position rapidly compared to the energy reflected from the surrounding sea.
-Separating a moving object from stationary background is accomplished by suitable hardware.